stonepros/stone/doc/rados/operations/monitoring-osd-pg.rst

 your `CRUSH map`_, so you will rarely see placement groups assigned to nearest neighbor OSDs in a large cluster.

-Ceph processes a client request using the **Acting Set**, which is the set of OSDs that will actually handle the requests since they have a full and working version of a placement group shard.
+Stone processes a client request using the **Acting Set**, which is the set of OSDs that will actually handle the requests since they have a full and working version of a placement group shard.
 The set of OSDs that should contain a shard of a particular placement group as the **Up Set**, i.e. where data is